chandruseenivasan/Sales_Performance_Analysis-Forecast-Comparison/README.md

 * Year-over-year analysis indicated fluctuations in total sales, valuable for forecasting and goal-setting.
 6.Forecasting Gaps
 * Discrepancies between actual and planned sales revealed forecasting inaccuracies, suggesting the need for improved demand planning or market analysis methods.

+##Project Conclusion
+The analysis highlighted key sales trends and performance gaps across regions, with the West outperforming targets and the East falling short.
+Variances between actual and planned sales revealed opportunities to improve forecasting accuracy.
+Excel-based reporting enabled clear, actionable insights to support strategic decision-making and sales planning.